Did you ever want to congratulate someone on getting a new job with words more interesting than, “Congratulations on the new job!”

 It’s nice when they tell you they appreciate you.
 But the proof is in the putting — putting you into a bigger job!
 Congratulations!

 Congratulations from former co-workers

-- Best of luck in the new job.
+Best of luck with the new job.
 Now that we’ll be working for different organizations, we’ll both have to promise not to divulge any company secrets.
 But that doesn’t mean we can’t stay in touch, OK?